Skip to main content

 • Trigger the proper handler when the app receives an error in the onError signal.
 In this case, it changes the connection state to Error and define the string that contains the error itself in another variable.

 • Change the state to Disconnected if the app receives the onDisconnect signal.
-This happens if a host kick another user out of a conference.
+This happens if a host kick this user out of the conference.

 • Finally, assign a listener to the event beforeunload.
 This event is triggered when the user closes the window or tab that is running the app and, in this case, we will disconnect the user from the conference.